Underworld, Underworld, Echoes from a Shining Future

 Using the ARP 2600 analogue synthesizer, Rick happened upon the distinctive synth delay patterns on 1993’s ‘Rez,’ which would also help inform the groove of ‘Cowgirl,’ both undisputed classics of electronic music.
 “What happens in the moment, you better record it then, because it’s not going to happen again,” he explained to the BBC’s Shaun Keaveny in 2014.
 “You can take pictures of it and do what you like, but you put the cables back in the same place and it just doesn’t sound the same.”

 ‘Rez’ sounds like a piano literally come to life, the joyful sound of music freed from wood and metal.
 Its every point sparks perception of a holy electric constellation.
-Like an invisible city, it resolves into a three-dimensional matrix with waterfalls of fire and angels glorifying, its sunlight shining into the deepest labyrinths of the man-machine.
+Like an invisible city, it resolves into a three-dimensional matrix with waterfalls of fire and angels glorifying, illuminating the labyrinths deep in the man-machine.

 What was happening in the ’80s and ’90s, was simply this.
 Electronic music was the sound of the interaction of humanity with the machine.
 DJing was the programming of the narrative of that human transformation.
 Raves were the gathering of humanity to hear that great story told, to absorb it, embody it, understand it, and pass it along.

 Their most famous song, 1995’s ‘Born Slippy.
 NUXX,’ is pure crash and drive.
 With Rick’s angelic piano and shuddering beats, it became an anthem for defiant good times.
 And yet after the haze and the vomit, clarity was on the other side.
 When you listen closer, you realize it’s a tale of addiction.
 It’s Karl getting wasted with strangers, his ego disintegrating, crashing from tenderness into agony and crying for help.
-“And remembering nothing boy,” Hyde sings, “Shimmering and dirty… Squatting pissed in a tube hole at Tottenham Court Road… I just come out of The Ship… Shouting, ‘Lager, lager, lager, lager’…”
+“And remembering nothing boy,” he sings, “Shimmering and dirty… Squatting pissed in a tube hole… I just come out of The Ship… Shouting, ‘Lager, lager, lager, lager’…”

 A fire storm in a crystal ball, is what it looked like to me.